 Try cooking from scratch is not only a very cheap option, but you also avoid packaging waste.

-Choosing locally produced foods is also a great way to cut costs and be more sustainable.
+Choosing locally produced organic foods is also a great way to cut costs and be more sustainable.
 A farmers market is great for this.

 Be sure to check beforehand which products they have available and what is in the season so you can adjust your recipes accordingly.